title : Simple Pages

 To add a new page, click the green Add a Page button on the Simple Pages admin Browse.

 On the Add Page page you can enter: - Title (required): the name of the page.
 This is what will display by default in the navigation - Slug: the url for the page (youromekasite.net/slug) - Use HTML Editor checkbox: tick this if you want to use the HTML editor to format the text on the page. - Text: page content. - If you have checked the box above, you will be able to use the [Tiny MCE HTML editor] to format this content. - You can also use [shortcodes] in the text area.

 To the right of these fields is the green Save Changes button.
 Below it are the following options: - Parent dropdown.
 Choose a parent page (above in the hierarchy) for this page. - Order of this page relative to other pages with the same parent. - Publish this page checkbox.
 Checking the box will make the page public.

 Edit any page by going to the admin browse Simple Pages and clicking "edit" under the Page title.
 Note that clicking the title will take you to the public view of that page.

 When you view the details of a page which has already been created, there are additional options below the Save Changes button. - Click the blue View Public Page button to open a new tab with the public version of the page you are editing. - Click the red Delete button to delete the page.
 A dialog box will pop up to ask you to confirm the deletion.

-For advanced users, Simple Pages can accept nested slugs and PHP code which will allow you to build rich webpages through the web interface.
+For advanced users, Simple Pages can accept nested slugs and PHP code.